ash-project/ash/documentation/tutorials/extending-resources.md

 end
 ```

-Would, under the hood might look like this:
+Would, under the hood, look something like this:

 ```elixir
 %{